foundeo/cfmatrix/README.md

 This repository provides an easy way to test your CFML code on one or more CFML engines using *CommandBox*

+## Simple Example

+Checkout the [cfmatrix-example-pass](https://github.com/foundeo/cfmatrix-example-pass) repository for a very simple example of how you use this.

 ## How does it work

 The CI script will fire up a CFML engine specified by the `CFENGINE` environment variable matrix in your build script using `box server start cfengine=$CFENGINE`